National Rally: 2010s

 In 2017, Marine Le Pen met with and was interviewed for the British radio station LBC by Farage, who praised Le Pen and expressed support for her presidential bid.
 Prior to the 2019 European Parliament election, Farage's Brexit Party initially considered forming a joint group in the next European Parliament, but ultimately once again declined.
-In 2024, Farage, in his capacity as the leader of Reform UK, distanced himself from the RN, describing its economic agenda as a "disaster" for France.

 Though the FN had close contacts with Giorgia Meloni's Brothers of Italy (FdI) from 2013 onwards, the relationship between the RN and FdI became strained in 2022, after Meloni publicly declined to support Le Pen's 2022 presidential bid.

 In 2023, Meloni complained to French President Emmanuel Macron after he compared her to Le Pen, while Le Pen criticised Meloni's illegal immigration policies.

 However, in early 2024, Le Pen and Meloni made overtures to one another, declining to rule out future cooperation between their parties.
 In July 2024, Meloni praised Le Pen's alliance with Eric Ciotti and Marion Maréchal during the 2024 French legislative election, congratulated the RN on its success in the first round of the election, and expressed preference for the right-wing alliance in the second round of the election.

 In addition, the party has had relations with Krasimir Karakachanov's IMRO – Bulgarian National Movement in 2014 and Nenad Popović's Serbian People's Party since 2021.
 The RN was critical of the decision to allow the Bulgarian Revival to join the ID Party in 2024.

 Since 2018, the RN has had relations with Santiago Abascal's Vox in Spain.
 In 2024, Vox had Le Pen address its conference, despite Vox being a member of the European Conservatives and Reformists Group; after the election, Vox joined the RN in Patriots for Europe.

 In 2019, RN MEPs participated in the first international delegation to visit India's Jammu and Kashmir following the decision by Narendra Modi's Bharatiya Janata Party government to revoke the special status of Jammu and Kashmir.
 The delegation was not sanctioned by the European Parliament, and consisted mostly of right-wing populist politicians including MEPs from Vox, AfD, the Northern League, Vlaams Belang, the British Brexit Party, and Poland's Law and Justice party.